19bcs2410/android/README.md

 # Rahul_singh
 A.i__Learning models
-A bsic program that learned by every great computer science student.
+A basic program that learned by every great computer science student.